duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/10-pid/10-pid-intro.md

 For Students:

-For Teachers: Teachers can look over the EdX lectures that are linked under Userful Links and Resources regarding PID control and implementation.
+For Teachers: Teachers can look over the EdX lectures that are linked under Useful Links and Resources regarding PID control and implementation.

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES